The Hardest Conversation: Charity Service Closure

 Reach: Who are you serving, and in what numbers?

-True Cost: What is the full cost to deliver, including management and overheads?
+Cost: What is the cost to deliver, including management and overheads?
 Is it financially sustainable?

-Equity Signals: Who is being missed or excluded by the current model?
+Equity Signals: Who is being missed by the current model?
 Use demographic data or feedback to highlight gaps.

-Lived-Experience Feedback: A few powerful quotes or key themes from service users about what is (and isn’t) working.
+Lived-Experience Feedback: Powerful quotes or key themes from service users about what is (and isn’t) working.

 4. Assemble the right people

 This isn't a conversation for just the finance team or the service delivery team in isolation.
-Ensure the meeting includes the Service Owner, a senior leader with budget authority, someone representing the service user voice, and a trustee if appropriate.
+Ensure the meeting includes a representative who can speak to end-user feedback and needs (e.g. a Service Manager), a senior leader with budget authority, and a trustee if appropriate.
 Diverse perspectives lead to better, more robust decisions.

 Goal: To move from worry to a clear, evidence-based decision: should this service grow, pivot/redesign, remain steady, or retire?